curtischong/dotfiles/README.md

 # dot_files

+### TODO:
+- add `git rebase --continue/--abort to .crc`
+- add `git push --set-upstream origin`
+- move bash_profile and bashrc to .crc
+- figure out if you can get mac to also read this directory when looking at dot files

 ### Installation:

 For macOS the default shell is now zsh.
 Set it to bash for your bashrc to work: https://www.google.com/amp/s/www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/amp/